logiqai/docs/integrations/ossec-variants-ossec-wazuh-atomic/README.md

 ### Enable automatic vulnerability scan at the endpoint

 Wazuh agent supports automatic vulnerability scans, file integrity monitoring, and policy compliance features.
-With the LOGIQ.AI server manager activated, the platform will provide comprehensive visibility across the entire environment with centralized management of security policies and events.&#x20;
+With the Apica Ascent server manager activated, the platform will provide comprehensive visibility across the entire environment with centralized management of security policies and events.&#x20;